High-Throughput and Scalable Secure Inference Protocols for Deep Learning with Packed Secret Sharing: Efficient Vector-Matrix Multiplication

 \subsection{Truncation}

-In secure inference, decimal numbers are encoded using fixed-point representation universally.
+In MPC, decimal numbers are universally encoded using fixed-point representation.
 In this representation, a decimal value is represented as $\ell$-bit integers, where the first $\ell-\ell_x$ bits are the integer part and the last $\ell_x$ bits are the fractional part.
-Multiplying two fixed-point numbers yields $2\ell_x$ fractional bits and $\ell-2\ell_x$ integer bits; truncation is required to reduce the fractional part back to $\ell_x$ bits, ensuring precision and avoiding overflow.~\cite{Liu2024ScalableMC} proposes a novel truncation protocol in the Mersenne prime field that reduces the gap between shares and the secret to just 1 bit.
-However, the new protocol is not well-suited for our work, as it incurs significant communication overhead.
-Specifically, the online communication overhead of the truncation protocol is the same as DN multiplication, but applying it in our work requires additional open operations and degree reduction.
-Therefore, we propose our fixed-point vector-matrix multiplication protocol that is a natural extension of ABY3~\cite{Mohassel2018ABY3AM} in Algorithm~\ref{MVMP_T}.
+Multiplying two fixed-point numbers yields $2\ell_x$ fractional bits and $\ell-2\ell_x$ integer bits; truncation is required to reduce the fractional part back to $\ell_x$ bits, ensuring precision and avoiding overflow.
+LXY24 proposes a novel truncation protocol in the Mersenne prime field that reduces the share-to-secret gap to just 1 bit, enabling the use of a 31-bit Mersenne prime.
+However, this protocol is not well-suited to our setting.
+First, integrating it into our work would require additional open operations and degree reduction.
+Second, for deeper neural networks, it necessitates either a 61-bit Mersenne prime or a reduction in precision to avoid overflow.
+Therefore, we propose a fixed-point vector-matrix multiplication protocol in the 61-bit Mersenne prime field, which serves as a natural extension of ABY3~\cite{Mohassel2018ABY3AM}, striking a balance between communication efficiency and precision in Algorithm~\ref{MVMP_T}.
 In Fig.~\ref{multtoy}, \ding{172} and \ding{174} correspond to fixed-point vector-matrix multiplication.

 We can see clearly that the key is how to generate the random shares $\llbracket\boldsymbol{r}\rrbracket_{2d},\llbracket\boldsymbol{r}'\rrbracket_{d}$.
 The vectors $\boldsymbol{r}'$ and $\boldsymbol{r}$ satisfy the following relations: $\boldsymbol{r}'=\{\boldsymbol{r}'_i\}^{k-1}_{i=0},\boldsymbol{r}=\{\boldsymbol{r}_i\}^{k^2-1}_{i=0},\boldsymbol{r}'_i=(\sum_{i=j\cdot k}^{(j+1)\cdot k-1}\boldsymbol{r}_i)/2^{\ell_x},j\in[k]$.
 We formally define the functionality $\mathcal{F}_{TruncTriple}$ in Appendix~\ref{appendixA} and provide a secure protocol implementation in Algorithm~\ref{TT}.
 Specifically, $\llbracket\boldsymbol{r}'\rrbracket_{d}$ and $k$ random packed secret shares $\llbracket \boldsymbol{w}^{i}\rrbracket_d,i\in[k]$ are genereted, where the length of vector $\boldsymbol{w}^i$ is $k$.
 Then there is the following relation: $\boldsymbol{r}_j=\boldsymbol{w}_{\lfloor j/k\rfloor}^{j\pmod{k}},j\in[k^2]$.
 Fig.~\ref{truncation} depicts a sample example.
 It should be noted that $\llbracket\boldsymbol{w}^i\rrbracket_d$ needs to be recombined.
 The recombination process consists of two steps: i) All secret values in vector $\boldsymbol{w}^i$ are converted into Shamir secret shares $[\boldsymbol{w}^i_j|_i]_d$.
 Inspired by~\cite{Zhou2024PrivateNN}, we obtain Theorem~\ref{theoremPSS2SS}.
 We treat a single packed secret share as $k$ distinct Shamir secret shares and apply Theorem~\ref{theoremPSS2SS} to achieve local conversion.
 We formalize this process in Algorithm~\ref{PSS2SS}; ii) These transformed values are recombined through linear combination with vector $\llbracket E_i\rrbracket_{k-1}$.
 Although Algorithm~\ref{PSS2SS} performs the conversion of secret shares locally, it results in an increased degree of $2d$.
 Therefore, a degree reduction is required before recombination by functionality $\mathcal{F}_{DgreeTrans}$.
 We provide secure protocol implementation for $\mathcal{F}_{RandomBits},\mathcal{F}_{Random},\mathcal{F}_{DegreeT rans}$ in Appendix~\ref{appendixB}.